ptoche/piketty/lectures/Chapter 01/index.md

 ### The First Fundamental Law of Capitalism

-- Piketty's 'first fundamental law of capitalism' links the three most important concepts for understanding the capitalist system; the capital/income ratio, the share of capital in income, and the rate of return on capital:
+- Piketty's 'first fundamental law of capitalism' links the three most important concepts for understanding the capitalist system; the capital/income ratio, the rate of return on capital, and the share of capital in income:
 $$
 \alpha = r \times \beta
 $$